 In today’s world, automation and robotic technologies are very common in our daily life.
-From the tips of your fingers on your smartphone, to performing surgery on a human body.
+From the tips of your fingers on your smartphone to performing surgery on a human body.

-We use technology every single day whether we realize or not.
-Technology ease our life as compared to decades ago.
+We use technology every single day whether we realize it or not.
+Technology eases our life as compared to decades ago.
 Speaking to loved ones across the globe, ordering your favourite shoes from different country in different timezone, or even with the simple task of unlocking your home door by using your thumbprint.
-According to Statista, as of 2020, the percentage of population in Malaysia using a smartphone is 87.61%.
+According to Statista, as of 2020, the percentage of the population in Malaysia using a smartphone is 87.61%.
 We used automation technologies to do all sorts of tasks.
 What else are robots used for?

-With all this technologies and robots in place to automate our daily tasks by machine, do we still need human labour at all in the next 20 or 30 years?
+With all these technologies and robots in place to automate our daily tasks by machine, do we still need human labour at all in the next 20 or 30 years?
 As what described by Elon Musk, founder of Tesla, “AI is far more dangerous than nukes.”
 How real is it?

 It’s undeniable that robots will disrupt the jobs market and have taken away jobs opportunities from human.

 In this sector alone, different types of robots and AI are being used for various jobs and responsibilities.
 In China, the giant online shopping platform, Alibaba have started to use automatic guided vehicles (AGV) in their smart warehouses to have more efficiency and less error in goods transferring.
 AGVs have advanced technology with a combination of software and sensor-based guidance systems to automate the sorting and transferring operation.
-In Malaysia, AGV from DF Automation and Robotics are being used for restaurant, hospitals, factories to automate in-house logistic transfer.
+In Malaysia, AGV from DF Automation and Robotics are being used for restaurants, hospitals, factories to automate in-house logistic transfer.